gotankersley/sloi/_pages/xn.md

 ---

 # About
-Why are we doing this - isn't compress(xn) a solved problem?
+Isn't compression a solved problem?

 The aim of this blog is to document some of the more esoteric compression schemes